Behind the statistics – Making the difference

 Statistics are important, however behind the facts and figures are real children with lived experiences.
 Claire Morrison, an NHS Speech and Language Therapist, talks about her work using evidence-based programmes and interventions in a deprived area of Scotland.

-Because it had not been launched before in Scotland we decided to pilot an intervention programme in North Ayrshire, and then monitor it’s impact.
+Because it had not been launched before on the west coast of Scotland, we decided to pilot an intervention programme in North Ayrshire and then monitor it’s impact.
 The area was chosen as it was identified as one of the ‘challenge authorities’, all part of the Scottish Attainment Challenge.
 In more deprived areas like this, language delay is all too common, approximately 40-50% (sometimes up to 80%) of children start school with delayed language, meaning they aren’t able to engage fully at school.
 We worked using I CAN’s Talk Boost KS1 in one school during the last summer term in 2017.

 We engaged with the children three times a week as per the programme for ten weeks, and tracked the children’s progress for the two weeks leading up to the intervention and two weeks after.